 What is Robotic Assisted Surgery

-Robotic-Arm Assisted Technology is used for partial knee replacements.
-It applies robotic precision to improve accuracy and to minimize tissue damage.
+Robotic-Arm Assisted Technology is used for partial knee and total replacements.

 About the MAKOplasty® Robot

 The MAKOplasty® procedure is a treatment option for patients who suffer from osteoarthritis in the medial (inner) portion of the knee or less commonly the outer lateral compartment.
-This technology can also be used for the patello-femoral joint.
+This technology can also be used for the patello-femoral joint and for a total knee replacement.

-Using the newly developed Tactile Guidance System™, surgeons are able to perform this procedure through a 2-3 inch incision.
+Using the newly developed Tactile Guidance System™, surgeons are able to perform a partial knee replacement through a 2-3 inch incision.

 Only the diseased portion of your knee is removed, leaving the healthy bone and tissue surrounding it untouched.